davxy/datawok-posts/posts/zk-proof.md

 ## Simple ZK Protocols

-While *real-world* `ZK` proofs often rely on intricate mathematical structures and cryptographic techniques, there are simpler, more intuitive examples that effectively convey the core principles of `ZK` proofs.
+While *real-world* ZK proofs often rely on intricate mathematical structures and cryptographic techniques, there are intuitive examples that effectively convey the same core principles of ZK proofs.

-In this section, we'll present some of the most accessible and intuitive protocols.
-We start from the ones which doesn't require any technical knowledge but at the same time are good to relay the intuition and the power of `ZK` proofs.

-Except for instances where specifically indicated otherwise, the protocols discussed are both sound and zero-knowledge.
+Except where specifically indicated, the protocols discussed are both sound and zero-knowledge.
 This is because it is feasible (and often straightforward) to construct both an *extractor* and a *simulator* for them.

 ### Where is Waldo